 The Internal Affairs Unit of the Meriden Police Department is a special investigative arm of the department. whose primary responsibility is to investigate allegations of misconduct by our employees.
 Internal Affairs investigators also conduct background checks on all candidates for employment, and any other duties as assigned by the Chief of Police.
 The Internal Affairs Unit reports directly to the Chief of Police.

-There are currently two investigators assigned to the Internal Affairs Unit.
+There are currently three investigators assigned to the Internal Affairs Unit.

 Sergeant Darrin McKay, a twenty-two year veteran of the department, began his career in the Patrol Division.
 He was assigned to the Community Policing Division.
 He was then promoted to the rank of Sergeant and assigned to the Patrol Division.
 He was then assigned to the Internal Affairs Unit by Chief Jeffry Cossette.